Landscaping to Eliminate Allergenic Mold Spores

 Insecticides and Fungicides

 When you see a plant covered with insects or fungus, fight the urge to go get out the chemical sprays.
 Many chemical sprays will themselves trigger allergies.
 They may also weaken your immune system.
+You could alternatively try to catch some of the insects for bait.
+Some insects in your garden can make great catfish lures.

 A shrub full of insects can often be helped immensely by just blasting off the bugs with a strong jet of water from the garden hose.
 Spider mites on plants can also often be brought under control with this same stiff spray of water.